LloydLynx/terrainMaterialCache/README.md

 * Delete all the .dds files inside **_C:\Users\James\AppData\Local\BeamNG.drive\0.24\temp\art\terrainMaterialCache\\_**
 * Open the game and load up the map that you want to contribute for.
 * When the map is done loading, there will be .dds files for it in **_C:\\Users\James\AppData\Local\BeamNG.drive\0.24\temp\art\terrainMaterialCache\\_**
 * Add those .dds files to an archive in .zip format.
-I used 7zip.
+Make sure the .dds files are in the root of the zip file.
+Name the zip file "terrainMaterialCache" followed by the map name without spaces and the version number.
+Example: Yellowsand Island version 0.91 would be **terrainMaterialCacheYellowsandIsland0.91.zip**
 * Either create an issue with a URL link to the map and a download link to your zip file, or create a pull request.